 What about Affordable Care Act (ACA) health plans?

-Plans purchased through the ACA marketplace are required to cover emergency services and hospitalization, and that would apply to such treatment for COVID-19.
+Heath insurance purchased through the ACA marketplace is required to cover emergency services and hospitalization, and that would apply to such treatment for COVID-19.
 You may incur out-of-pocket costs, depending on your plan.
 Ask your plan provider about its coverage.

 I don't have health insurance.
 Can I get covered?

-You may be able to get Medicaid, the federal-state health care program for low-income people, or an ACA plan, depending on your finances, location or other factors.
+You may be able to get Medicaid, the federal-state health care program for low-income people, or an ACA plan.

 Medicaid enrollment is open all year.
 More than 13 million people have signed up since the start of the pandemic, according to tracking by the Kaiser Family Foundation.
-Eligibility is based primarily on income and differs by state.
-Contact your state's Medicaid program for information.
+Eligibility is based primarily on income and differs by state — contact your state's Medicaid program for information.